MThos/CybrSecure/README.md

 ### Description
 A simple but powerful secure password generator.
 You get the option of password length (10 to 20 characters) and whether you include numbers, symbols, uppercase and/or lowercase letters.
 Simply tap the lock icon to generate a secure password and then tap to copy the password.
+Most of the custom code can be found in ViewController.swift
 <br/><br/>
 ### Development
 This app is developed in Swift for iOS and was completed in Xcode 13.